-The one mistake people tend to make when writing a progress report is avoid writing about mistakes altogether.
-The purpose of progress report is to objectively identify key difficulties and concerns and mitigate them along the way.
-Even if the problem was already overcome, it needs to be put into writing to help avoid making the same kind of blunder in the future.
+The one mistake people tend to make when writing a progress report is avoiding writing about mistakes altogether.
+The purpose of progress reports is to objectively identify key difficulties and concerns and help them along the way.
+Even if the problem was already addressed, it needs to be put into writing to help avoid making the same kind of mistake in the future.

 Secondly, keep in mind the relevance of your writing.
-Explain how every individual item connects and compares to the progress.
+Explain how every individual item connects and compares to Progress.

 Keep It Simple

-Even when the progress seems small and changes are minimal, keep updating your reports.
-It enables transparency on all levels and can help assess challenges and plan next actions accordingly.
+Even when progress seems small and changes are minimal, keep updating your reports.
+It enables transparency on all levels and can help assess challenges so you can plan your next actions accordingly.